U Bein Bridge: Construction

 The construction was started in 1849 and finished in 1851.
 Myanmar construction engineers used traditional methods of scaling and measuring to build the bridge.
 According to historic books about the bridge, engineers measured by counting footsteps.

 Design and Structure

-The bridge was built in curved shape in the middle to resist the assault of wind and water.
+The bridge was built in a curved shape in the middle to resist the assault of wind and water.
 The main teak posts were hammered into the lake bed seven feet deep.
-The other ends of the posts were shaped conically to ensure that rain water would flow down easily.
+The other ends of the posts were shaped conically to ensure that rainwater would flow down easily.
 The joints of the bridge are intertwined.

 Originally, there were 984 teak posts supporting the bridge and two approach brick bridges.
-Later the two approach brick bridges were replaced by wooden approach bridge.
+Later, the two approach brick bridges were replaced by a wooden approach bridge.
 There are four wooden pavilions at the same interval along the bridge.
 By adding posts of two approach bridges and four pavilions, the number of posts amounts to 1089.

 There are nine passageways in the bridge, where the floors can be lifted to let boats and barges pass.
-There 482 spans and the length of the bridge is 1,209 metres.
+There are 482 spans and the length of the bridge is 1,209 metres.